 Arising out of a ‘desire for a more contemporary look aimed at designers and art directors’, James’ new identity, developed by Hofstede – an agency committed to typographical craft and detailing – conveys his methodology by leveraging the economy, utility and contemporary sensibilities of a heavy, uncoated, unbleached mixed fibre board, an urban combination of cool and warm concrete greys, the restraint and what Hofstede describe as the robust typographical choice of Akkurat executed with a stacked, uppercase confidence and a good eye for letter and line spacing.
 This type-only approach is elevated by the high quality finish of a foil set within the reductionist context of broad unprinted regions used across the collateral.
 The result is a modern aesthetic neutrality and fine detailing that neatly frames the rich detail of James’ photography.

 Saxa is an independent on-line dealer, publisher and commissioner of original and editioned works from international artists with differing perspectives and cultures, taking a curatorial and collaborative approach to make these available to collectors, galleries, institutions and the general public.

 Saxa’s visual identity, created by UK-based design agency Graphical House and inspired by crystalline structures, conveys the idea of buyer and artist networks through the coalescing and interconnected forms of an abstract logo-mark which has been applied to a wide range of stationery, packaging and marketing materials as well as a responsive website.

-These are the five projects I reviewed during March that I felt really stood out and wanted to give them another opportunity to be seen and shared.
+These are the five projects I reviewed during April that I felt really stood out and wanted to give them another opportunity to be seen and shared.
 I have ordered these from five to one with my favourite project presented last.
 Do you agree with my choices?